Welcome to the Town of Monroe

 Supervisor of the Checklist Meeting

-The Supervisor of the Checklist will meet on Tuesday, January 21, 2025 from 7 until 7:30 p.m. in the Planning Room at the Town Office located at 152 Woodsville Road in Monroe.
-Any changes or corrections to the Voter Checklist can be made at that time.
+The Supervisor of the Checklist will meet on Saturday, March 1, 2025 from 8:30 a.m. – 9:30 a.m. in the Planning Room at the Town Office located at 152 Woodsville Road in Monroe.
+Last day for changes or corrections to the Voter Checklist before Town Meeting on March 11, 2025.

 Demographic Information